CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/plainpool.md

         ```

     !!!note
-        - The method returns an integer with with 1e10 precision.
+        The method returns an integer with with 1e10 precision.
-        - `admin_fee` is a constant and set at 50% (5000000000).

 ### `offpeg_fee_multiplier`